>

 (BILL C-10)

-Amendments included changes to all of the cornerstone provisions of the Act including to the criminal conspiracy, bid-rigging, criminal pricing, price maintenance, abuse of dominance, misleading advertising and merger notification provisions.
+These 2009 amendments included changes to many of the cornerstone provisions of Canada’s federal Competition Act including to the criminal conspiracy (section 45), bid-rigging (section 47), price maintenance (section 62 now section 76), abuse of dominance (section 79), misleading advertising and merger notification provisions.
 Some of the key changes included:

 Conspiracy (Cartels).
 Introducing a U.S.-style two-track criminal conspiracy regime, with “per se” criminal offences for three types of “hard core” cartel agreements between actual or potential competitors under section 45 (price-fixing, market allocation and output restriction agreements) and a second civil track for other types of non-hard core anti-competitive agreements that may prevent or lessen competition substantially under section 90.1.
 For more information, see: Conspiracy (Cartels).